 These systems let you follow a prospect’s top-of-funnel activities, including when they visit your website, open an email, read your blog, or fill out a form.

 Marketers typically use marketing automation software to schedule and track marketing campaigns—especially email campaigns and mass business-to-customer communications.

 - The ability to segment prospects into appropriate mailing lists based on their past interactions with your company or their interests and preferences.

 - Lead-nurturing functionality, letting you automatically send triggered emails at the time that a person is most interested in your product or service.
 You can also schedule a series of emails in a “drip” campaign, so your company stays top-of-mind with prospects.

 - Once a campaign has ended, the system generates analytics showing how successful the campaign was.

-- Sales personnel can see where a customer is in the sales process and help them close the deal.
+- Sales personnel can see where a customer is in the sales process and help close the deal.

 - Your business can offer targeted promotional material that’s more likely to lead to a sale and build good faith between you and your customer.

-Companies can sync the information both ways so that their marketing team knows what’s going on in sales, and their sales and customer service teams know the history that marketing has had with a particular prospect or customer.
+Companies can sync the information both ways, so their marketing team knows what’s going on in sales, and their sales and customer service teams know the marketing history of each prospect or customer.

-Looking for Marketing Automation software?
-Check out Capterra's list of the best Marketing Automation software solutions.
+Looking for Customer Relationship Management software?
+Check out Capterra's list of the best Customer Relationship Management software solutions.